BITSapienza/Bio-Server/README.md

 - This repository is part of MicroAlgae DB project, formed by various modules.
 Visit the homepage at link https://github.com/BITSapienza for a general guide and automatic installation through docker-compose.

 # Description
 - Bio-Server is a backend platform written in Golang and based on Fantastic Coffee platform.
 Is intended for research and consultation only and contains a custom structure for a Web and Software Application project.
+The difference between our project and the original platform is the differentiation of Front-end (accessible at https://github.com/BITSapienza/Vulgaris-Platform) and Back-end for modular approach of development.

 # Requirements
 - Despite being a module in its own right, the focus of this backend is to run aside Vulgaris Platform and MongoDB.
 Please visit homepage for further informations.
 A docker-file is provided to run a standalone backend in semi-automatic mode, avoiding compatibility and installation issues.

-# End-Points
-- link [WIP]

 ## Project structure
-* `cmd/` contains all executables; Go programs here should only do "executable-stuff", like reading options from the CLI/env, etc.
+* `cmd/` contains all executables; Go programs here do "executable-stuff", like reading options from the CLI/env, etc.
-	* `cmd/healthcheck` is an example of a daemon for checking the health of servers daemons; useful when the hypervisor is not providing HTTP readiness/liveness probes (e.g., Docker engine)
 	* `cmd/webapi` contains an example of a web API server daemon
-* `demo/` contains a demo config file
-* `doc/` contains the documentation (usually, for APIs, this means an OpenAPI file)
-* `service/` has all packages for implementing project-specific functionalities
+* `service/` has all packages for focal functionalities:
-	* `service/api` contains an example of an API server
-	* `service/globaltime` contains a wrapper package for `time.Time` (useful in unit testing)
+	* `service/api` contains queries and filter methods.
+The main requests are managed by `service/api/routerfunctions.go`, that take in all Endpoints and return the requested data by user, calling all other classes under api folder sotto for a first skimming (check on IDs, errors, missing data and various filters);
+	* `service/database`  contains other queries and filter methods finalizers.
+After first skimming, they serve for search on MongoDB (with check on data and populated structure for table view) and return data requested by router function.
-* `vendor/` is managed by Go, and contains a copy of all dependencies
+* `vendor/` is managed by Go, and contains a copy of all dependencies.
+It is not served by default because is created during build phase.
+With docker, this folder is managed in a container.
-* `webui/` is an example of a web frontend in Vue.js; it includes:
+* `webui/` is provided in Front-end.
-	* Bootstrap JavaScript framework
-	* a customized version of "Bootstrap dashboard" template
-	* feather icons as SVG
-	* Go code for release embedding

 Other project files include:
 * `open-npm.sh` starts a new (temporary) container using `node:lts` image for safe web frontend development (you don't want to use `npm` in your system, do you?)

+# End-Points
+* As displayed in `service/api/api-handler.go` they are:
+	-"/"
+	-"/taxonomy"
+	-"/taxonomy_tree"
+	-"/taxon_term"
+	-"/organism/:id/nucleotides"
+	-"/organism/:id/nucleotides/:locus"
+	-"/organism/:id/proteins"
+	-"/organism/:id/proteins/:locus"
+	-"/analysis"

 ## Go vendoring
 This project uses [Go Vendoring](https://go.dev/ref/mod#vendoring).
 You must use `go mod vendor` after changing some dependency (`go get` or `go mod tidy`) and add all files under `vendor/` directory in your commit.